cameronsutter/odyssey/README.md

 # Odyssey

-Odyssey is a text analyzing gem that outputs the readability score of text.
-It has available several of the common readability measures, but defaults to the Flesch-Kincaid Reading Ease test.
+Odyssey is an extendible text analyzing gem that outputs the readability score of text.
+It has several of the common readability measures available, but defaults to the Flesch-Kincaid Reading Ease score.

 ## Installation